tdebuche/HGCAL_TPG_pTT/README.md

 v2 --> modmap v15.5 (CMSSW v?????), STCs are the good ones for the entire modules but not good at all for the partial ones.
 Scintillator STCs need also some corrections

 v3 --> modmap v13.1 (CMSSW 16), without the good partial module STCs and without scintilators.
 Module rotations are very different from the v15.5, they are the same as CMSSW 16

+v4 --> version with 30 pTTs in phi added, version with 16 Stage 1 Boards